NWShadowDev/PingPong/README.md

 _The hover state for links has a similar behavior to the button active state._

-_Alert message on "else" is displaying even for the input of 3,5,and 15_
+_Alert message on "else" is displaying even for the input of 3,5,and 15._

-_Viewport isn't working_
+_Viewport isn't working: Some PC's may need to adjust their resolution to view the CSS margin styles properly_

 ## Support and contact details